The Single Cell Miracle

 Some of the top users of DE are the ostrich farmers in the Cape, where it is well known and distributed.
 Since the advent of the internet, DE has become better represented in other parts of the country.
 In our area, we have a supplier on the N4, outside Nelspruit, at the Kruger Mpumalanga International Airport turnoff.

-Please don’t ever use swimming pool grade DE!
+Please don’t ever use swimming pool grade Diatomaceous Earth!
 The way in which the raw material is treated, renders it poisonous to animals and humans.
 In fact it’s downright dangerous.

 Note: Please realize we are not medical professionals.
 These are only our own fixes we use and share with you.